SMRT16/smrt16.com/README.md

 1. Improve "Transaction list" section.
 2. Make a page showing structures and statistics.
+3. Change "My Page" button to "Connect wallet"
-3. Make it to be easy to translate
+4. Make it to be easy to translate
-4. Implrove documentation
+5. Implrove documentation
-5. Add linter
+6. Add linter
-6. Add tests
+7. Add tests
-7. Redesign FAQ
+8. Redesign FAQ
+9. Redesign Buy Token Widget
+10. Submit the app to https://dappradar.com/dashboard/submit-dapp
-8. Allow to continue dropped transactions
+11. Allow to continue dropped transactions
-9. Add buy USDT and MATICs buttons
+12. Add buy [USDT](https://tether.to/) and [MATICs](https://polygon.technology/) buttons
-10. Develop a mobile app
+13. Develop a mobile app
-11. Allow built-in wallet (for those who don't want MetaMask)
+14. Allow built-in wallet (for those who don't want MetaMask)
+15. Make a better guid of how to fork and deploy this project to Vercel (https://www.telerik.com/blogs/how-to-deploy-react-app-vercel-github)